-Note 2 - Deposits and Investments
+Note 2 - Pooled Cash

-Deposits and Investments - State Treasurer's Pool
+Pooled Cash - State Treasurer's Pool

-Cash and cash equivalents and investments, as reported on the statements of net position, represents the Fund's allocated share of cash, cash equivalents, and investments under the control of the Treasurer of the State of Delaware (the Treasurer).
+Pooled cash, as reported on the statements of net position, represents the Fund's allocated share of cash, cash equivalents, and investments under the control of the Treasurer of the State of Delaware (the Treasurer).
 All cash is deposited with the Treasurer by State agencies and maintained by the Treasurer in various pooled funds.
 The Treasurer invests the deposited cash, including cash float in short-term securities and other investments.
 Interest income is credited to the Fund based on the weighted average rate of return on the State's monies applied to the Fund's average monthly spending authority.
 Pooled investments represent those investments in units of a pool rather than specific securities.
-Since the Fund's deposits and investments are part of the State of Delaware's pooled deposits and investments maintained by the Treasurer, the required disclosures related to risks are included in the Delaware Comprehensive Annual Financial Report.
+Since the Fund's pooled cash is part of the State of Delaware's pooled deposits and investments maintained by the Treasurer, the required disclosures related to risks are included in the Delaware Comprehensive Annual Financial Report.